Contact: UCC Disaster Ministries

 - funded a construction manager and Hurricane Harvey Recovery Co-Coordinators Joshua Lawrence and Amariee Collins.

-Volunteers are helping to repair homes in Port Arthur and Beaumont for low income renters who were displaced by Hurricane Harvey.
+Volunteers are are still needed to help to repair homes in Port Arthur and Beaumont for low income renters who were displaced by Hurricane Harvey.
 Work may include but will not be limited to light carpentry, drywall, insulation, flooring, trim and painting.

 2019 Goal: at least 20 work teams of up to 20 persons each.
-Get more info/schedule your work team now!
+To get more info/schedule your work team now, contact: UCC Disaster Ministries - firstname.lastname@example.org

 • Preparation for the trip: "Mission Trips That Matter" by Don C. Richter, Upper Room Books